Cadillac CTS: Sport Wagon

-At the 2008 Pebble Beach Concours d'Elegance, Cadillac presented the 2010 CTS Sport Wagon.
+Cadillac introduced the 2010 CTS Sport Wagon at the 2008 Pebble Beach Concours d'Elegance.
 The wagon became available in late 2009 as a 2010 model.
 A CTS-V version was added for 2011.

-The CTS Sport Wagon is available in either rear-wheel-drive or all-wheel-drive layouts, and is powered by either a 3.0-liter DOHC V6 engine or a 3.6-liter V6 with variable valve timing.
+The CTS Sport Wagon is available in either rear-wheel drive or all-wheel drive layouts, and is powered by either a 3.0-liter DOHC V6 engine or a 3.6-liter V6 with variable valve timing.
 The 3.0-liter engine produces 270 hp, and the 3.6-liter produces 304 hp.

 With the third generation, Cadillac ceased production of the CTS wagon.